pnorbert/adiosvm/README.txt

    Note: To use a parallel version, we need mpi4py.

    $ sudo apt-get install python-pip
-   $ sudo pip install mpi4py
+   $ sudo -H pip install mpi4py

    Alternatively, we can install from a source code too: